DataFire/Integrations/integrations/generated/osf/README.md

       * html `string`: A link to the user's profile page on the OSF.
       * profile_image `string`: A link to the user's profile image.
     * relationships **required** `object`: URLs to other entities or entity collections that have a relationship to the user entity.
+      * default_region `string`: The storage region where the user's files will be stored by default.
+      * groups `string`: A link to the list of groups that a user belongs to.
       * institutions `string`: A link to the list of institutions the user is affiliated with.
       * nodes `string`: A link to the list of nodes the user is a contributor to.
     * type **required** `string`: The type identifier of the user entity (`users`).

 ### users_read
-Retrieves the details of a given users.
+Retrieves the details for a given user.

 The returned information includes the user's bibliographic information and the date the user was registered.